gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 10-miscellaneous
+## Branch 11-unit-tests

-Resurrect miscellaneous files.
-For example

-* configure logback and logging filter
-* configure jackson
+Resurrect the unit tests